joekreatera/unir_master_data_science/datacaptureclass/activity1_data_transformation/README.md

 *WARNING*

-The following exercise works for Activity 1.
+The following exercise works for Activity 1 and Activity 2.
+It exports the recordsets to both file types

 It does:
 - [x] Replaces all ',' with '.' (line 166)